komar007/with_daemon/README.md

     )?; // An error above signifies an internal error in `with_daemon`, for example inability to fork,
         // so in the example we just fail when that happens.

-    // `result` here is just what our client closure returns, so an I/O error reading from the
+    // `result` here is just what our client closure returns, so an I/O error reading from stream. println!("result: {}", result?);
-    // stream od the value read.
-    println!("result: {}", result?);
     Ok(())
 }